 The Perry Castañeda library located at the University of Austin Texas is one of the largest archives of maps of the world.
 The Perry Castañeda library has a collection of over 250,00 maps, of which 20 percent are available to access online and download in pdf format.
 The PCL map Collection includes thematic, historical, topographic, oceanic, and world maps.
 Their “world map” collection includes maps of the following continents and regions: Asia, Africa, North and South America, Australia and the Pacific, Europe, Russia, the Middle East, and Antarctica.
 They also have a lot of maps dedicated to covering the state of Texas and North America.
 With consent, you can take images of the maps and cite them in publications.

-Maps Of The World
+Discover the world –Maps Of The World

 As the biggest continent on planet Earth, and harboring copious amounts of history that is rich in heritage and culture, the maps of Asia are complex and beautiful.
 You can find very intricate and detailed maps of countries such as India, China, Japan, Indonesia, Singapore, Thailand, and Korea.
 Maps of Asia also represent a lot of ongoing political issues.
 For instance, a map produced in India, Pakistan, and China will all show different borders for Kashmir, the center point of border disparity.
 Besides that, maps of Asia are very informative and cover many aspects of information.